Understanding Social Security Administrative Hearings

 The Importance Of Preparation

-Much of the work behind a successful SSD or SSI claim happens behind the scenes, before the hearing takes place.
-Gathering the necessary documentation, enlisting the help of medical experts and taking other concrete steps are essential for preparing a winning case.
+Much of the work behind a successful SSDI or SSI claim happens behind the scenes, before the hearing takes place.
+Gathering the necessary documentation and taking other concrete steps are essential for preparing a winning case.

 Why Hire An Attorney?

 Don’t gamble with your future.
-Instead, call the proven disability advocates at Burgess & Christensen.
-Our lawyers have over 30 years of experience handling Social Security administrative hearings.
+Instead, call the proven disability attorneys at Burgess & Christensen.
+Our lawyers have over 40 years of experience handling Social Security administrative hearings.
 We have helped thousands of clients get the benefits they so desperately need.

-Call our office at 833-575-2798 or contact us online for a free case evaluation.
-Based in Marietta, we serve clients throughout North Georgia.
+Call our office at 770-422-8111 or contact us online for a free case evaluation.
+Based in Marietta, we serve clients throughout the United States.

 *Source: November 16, 2001 Congressional Record, Testimony of Honorable Robert T. Matsui of California, regarding the Attorney Fee Payment System Improvement Act 2001.